MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/crafting_resume_bullets.md

 ## Steps to take

 1. Identify a key skill that you will demonstrate.
 See [this list][keywords] for ideas.
-2. Answer the follwing for each bullet:
+2. Answer the following for each bullet:
   * What did I do?
   * How does it demonstrate the key skill?
 (May be apparent from the "what")
   * What was the impact or benefit?